 That said, Flint and the CDC cases are the minority.
 We shouldn’t be campaigning to create fear.
 That’s what it is: a campaign.
 Companies have been telling people they “need” their water for years.
 Consider this commercial for Nestlé Pure Life bottled water:

 Most of us in developed countries can get safe drinking water from the tap.
-But is it “100% pure quality water”?
+Why does the ad suggest that good parents should give their children this brand of bottled water?
 The concern that our tap water isn’t safe for children is clearly implied.

 So, maybe you aren’t worried about the quality of your tap water but you live a very busy and fast-paced lifestyle.
 When you go to the gym, you always buy a water bottle there because it’s not that expensive and it’s convenient.
 Well, companies like S’well are trying to change the stigma of reusable water bottles being ugly or inconvenient to carry with you.
 A standard S’well water bottle is $25.
 Most gyms sell their bottles of water for $1.
 If you go to the gym five days a week, you’re spending $240 every year just for the convenience of not carrying a metal one around with you.
 Is it worth it?